stegiopast/wf-nanoribolyzer/README.md

 │   ├── filtered.bam.bai                        # Index for above
 │   ├── filtered.fastq.gz                       # Converted fastq file of filtered.bam
 │   └── sequencing_summary.txt                  # Summary fuile of dorado basecalling
+├── converted_to_pod5                           # If original seqeuncing files were written in fast5 format they become converted into pod5 first and will be stored in this directory
+│   └── converted.pod5                          # File is written only if original sequencing file was in fast5 format
 ├── filtered_pod5
 │   ├── filtered.pod5                           # Pod5 file with files aligning to 45SN1 of hg38
 │   ├── filtered_pod5_basecalled.bam            # 45SN1 aligned basecalling output of dorado from filtered.pod5 untrimmed.
 This file includes move table (all) and modification tags (directRNA).
 │   ├── filtered_pod5_basecalled.bam.bai        # Index for above
 │   └── sorted_filtered_reads.txt               # List with read_ids aligning 45SN1 of hg38
+├── intensity_matrix                            # Folder contains
+│   ├── intensity_matrix.csv                    # Table with read ids and number of reads aligning to (start site, end site) pairs
+│   ├── intensity_matrix.html                   # Interactive html file with 50000 most abundant (start site, end site) pairs
+│   └── intensity_matrix.png                    # An image of the intensity matrix used for the clustering approach ├── template_based_analysis
+│   ├── template_alignment_df.csv               # List of single aligned reads with aligned sequences reconstructed by cigarstrings, includes start and end sites on the reference.
+The percentage of overlap with associated fragment is listed.
+│   ├── template_fragment_df.csv                # List with read_ids being associated to fragments from literature.
+Table stores the extracted sequence of the literature fragment and the start and end site on 45SN1.
+│   ├── cutting_sites_general.csv               # Cut sites occuring in significatn abundance in relation to the mean abundance fo reads on 45SN1
+│   ├── cutting_sites_fragment_based.csv        # Cut sites occuring significant abundance in relation to mean abundance of the literature fragments they are associated to.
+Threshholds for overlapping fragments were determined by the mean of means.
+│   ├── start_sites_general.bed                 # Bed file for visualization of general start sites in IGV │   ├── end_sites_general.bed                   # Bed file for visualization of general end sites in IGV │   ├── start_sites_fragment_based.bed          # Bed file for visualization of fragment based start sites in IGV │   ├── end_sites_fragment_based.bed            # Bed file for visualization of fragment based end sites in IGV │   ├── template_driven.bed                     # Bed file visualizing fragment abundance in igv │   ├── most_abundant_template_driven.bed       # Bed file visualizing fragment abundance in igv.
+Only fragments carrying more than mean * 2.stdd reads.
+│   └── template_driven_analysis.bed            # Log file of tmeplate_based_analysis script
 ├── fragment_hdbscan_analysis                   # Outputs of template free clustering approaches.
 Same structure is given for fragment_intensity_analysis.
 │   ├── alignment_df.csv                        # List of aligned reads with aligned sequences reconstructed by cigarstrings, includes start and end sites on the reference
 │   ├── fragment_df.csv                         # For each fragment being determined by template free association a consensus sequence, proportional sequence, read ids, absolute and relative number of reads are provided